Woolacombe and Mortehoe are very dog friendly areas with plenty of walks for you and your dog to enjoy.

 Barricane Beach: Dogs are allowed but must be on leads when the cafe is in situ (usually March - September).
 Please check the signs as you go on to the beach.

 Combesgate Beach: Dogs are not allowed on the beach from 30th April - 30th September

 Grunta Beach: Dogs are allowed on the beach at any time of year

 Rockham Bay: Currently inaccessible to people and dogs!

-Putsborough Sands: Zone A (south of steps): No dogs allowed from 1st April - 30th September, Zone C: Dogs Dogs allowed
+Putsborough Sands: Zone A (south of steps): No dogs allowed from 1st April - 30th September, Zone C: Dogs allowed

 Lee Bay (Between Woolacombe & Ilfracombe): Dogs allowed.

 Croyde Beach: No dogs allowed in the main season. dogs allowed 1st October - 30th April

 Saunton Sands: Dogs are allowed, with certain designated restrictions in the main season, similar to Woolacombe